rojuadeyemi/weather-app/README.md

 ![screenshot of app](Capture.PNG)

-This is currently rendered at [MyLocation-app](https://mylocation-app.onrender.com/)
+This is currently rendered at [MyLocation](https://mylocation-app.onrender.com/)
 ## Acknowledgements
 - [ip-api](http://ip-api.com)  for providing geolocation API
 - [Met Weather](https://api.met.no/) for providing the weather data API
-- [Waitress](https://docs.pylonsproject.org/projects/waitress/en/stable/runner.html) for the WSGI server
 - [Render](render.com) for provision of free tier deployment of the app.
+- [Nominatim] for the GPS based geolocation data